wooizooi/bike_crash_nyc/README.md

 Bicycles Accidents in NYC
-Use LR/KNN/Decision Tree/Random Forest classification algorithms from sklearn to predict the accident location.
+Use LM/KNN/Decision Tree/Random Forest regression algorithms from sklearn to predict the accident location.
 I will only select a few features I believe are more relevant to accident location.
 Categorical data will be treated with Pandas get_dummies method.
 Rows with missing values will be dropped.

 Scenario and Data: NYC is known for its traffic jams.
 So, going around on a bike is a big time saver.
 But there’s some risk of having an accident.
 We have two datasets to do some research on them: